Pizzuti92/MG-MAMPOSSt/README.md

 ```
 The first script creates the libraries and should be run only once.
 The second script compiles the main code while the third execute the MG-MAMPOSSt method further producing the additional outputs.

-Note that. you should change the permissions of the scripts to make them executable.
+Note that you should change the permissions of the scripts to make them executable.
 Otherwise, one can simply use the ```bash sh ``` environment.

 Type -h for help.